Reception Body Management Unit 2 Lesson 5

 Starter Activity - ‘Hills and ponds’

-• Spread out enough button cones (Hills) and hoops (Ponds) so there’s one for each child (e.g. 15 of each for a class of 30).
+Set-Up: Spread out enough button cones (Hills) and hoops (Ponds), so there is one space for each child.
+For example, use 15 cones and 15 hoops for a class of 30.

-• Children move around the space, weaving in and out of the cones and hoops.
+• Children move freely around the playing area, weaving in and out of the Hills and Ponds.

-• Change the way they travel to warm up their bodies—for example: big steps, tiptoes, or side steps.
+• Change the way children travel to warm up their bodies, for example:

-• When the music stops or you shake a tambourine, children must quickly find the nearest Hill or Pond.
+• When the music stops or a tambourine is shaken, children must quickly move to the nearest Hill or Pond.

-• If they go to a Hill (cone), they jump over it.
+• If they reach a Hill (cone), they perform a two-footed jump over it.

-• If they go to a Pond (hoop), they jump in and out.
+• If they reach a Pond (hoop), they jump in and out using two feet together.

 A guideline image demonstrating this lesson plan content

-• For a class of 30, aim to set up at least 5 separate courses (more if space and resources allow).
+• For a class of 30, aim to set up at least 5 assault courses.

-• As soon as the first child in a group has passed a clear point (e.g. halfway through), the next child can start.
+• Once the first child reaches a clear point in the course, the next child may begin.

-• This helps keep the activity moving, with fewer children sitting and waiting.
+• This helps keep children active and reduces waiting time.

 A guideline image demonstrating this lesson plan content

-• Line up a group of children behind each assault course station.
+• Line children up behind their assault course.

-• When they finish, they return to the back of their group’s line.
+• When finished, children return to the back of their line.

-• Turn it into a friendly race.
+Extension: Turn the activity into a friendly team race.
 The first team with all players finished and sitting quietly behind their cone wins.